DtxdF/AppJail/README.md

 Clones is a useful feature of ZFS that saves time and space.

 AppJail takes advantage of this feature to clone a jail or a release to create some useful applications.
-For example, you can clone a generic jail called `webserver` which has its own configuration files, generic files, packages, etc. so you can clone it into a new jail called `nginx`.
+For example, you can clone a generic jail named `webserver` which has its own configuration files, generic files, packages, etc. so you can clone it into a new jail named `nginx`.
 Another example is making a change to a jail, but copying the whole jail takes a lot of time and space, so cloning here is very useful.

 Clones should be used temporarily in the same way as thinjails and you should be aware that you cannot destroy a dataset of a jail on which another jail depends without forcing it (see `appjail jail destroy` for more details).